DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Aboriginal Economic Policy Research, 2009.

 Kowal, E. ‘Is Culture the Problem or the Solution?
-Outstation Health and the Politics of Remoteness’ in J. Altman and M. Hinkson (eds.) *Culture
+Outstation Health and the Politics of Remoteness’ in J. Altman and M. Hinkson (eds) *Culture
 Crisis: Anthropology and Politics in Aboriginal Australia*, Sydney:
 University of New South Wales Press, 2010, pp. 253-276.